isabella-riquetti/careminder/README.md

-# Personal Task Manager
+# My Self Care

 ## Overview
 This project is a full-stack application structured as a monorepo, consisting of two main workspaces:

-- **Client**: A frontend application built with React, Vite, React Testing Library, Vitest, and Playwright.
+- **Client**: A frontend application built with React, Vite, Tailwind, DaisyUI, Clerk, React Testing Library, Vitest, and Playwright.
 - **Server**: A backend application (Technology TBD).

 ## Project Structure